tnear/sql/RowID.md

 # RowID

-By default, SQLite implicitly creates a 64-bit incrementing field called `rowid` for tables:
+By default, SQLite implicitly creates a 64-bit incrementing field called `rowid` for tables. `rowid` is always indexed and fast to query.

 ```sql
 create table t (val integer);